 There are a variety of reasons for why a refrigerator will not cool.
-If you want to spare yourself a little time and hassle, give Jacobs Appliance Repair a call for refrigerator repair in CITY, ST. Our technicians are happy to visit and diagnose the cooling problem and repair it for you.
+If you want to spare yourself a little time and hassle, give Jacobs Appliance Repair a call for refrigerator repair in Massachusetts.
+Our technicians are happy to visit and diagnose the cooling problem and repair it for you.

 When a refrigerator has lost its cold anymore, it’s time to determine what the issue might be.
 Most times it is something as simple as a good coil cleaning behind the appliance.
 But, with modern models of refrigerators, they are manufactured with various sensors too.